reductus/reductus/doc/guide/client.rst

 module itself will bring up a menu of the parameters in the rightmost panel of the client.

 Loading data files
 ==================
-The leftmost modules in any reduction will be the *loaders*, which take a raw data file (or often, just a URI link to where the raw data file can be found online) and convert it into a data structure which can be used by the rest of the reduction system.
+In the `reductus`_ application, the leftmost modules in any reduction will be the *loaders*, which take a raw data file (or often, just a URI link to where the raw data file can be found online) and convert it into a data structure which can be used by the rest of the reduction system.